Rathur421/MIDI-KEYBOARD/README.md

 # 🎹 ARDUINO UNO BASED MIDI KEYBOARD WITH VELOCITY V0.0

-The documentation of the code is currently being made as well as the code improved.
+The documentation of the code is currently being made(for the moment only the README here the code is not annoted yet) as well as the code improved.

 :warning: the easiest way will always to buy a midi-keyboard